Laura Granville: Career highlights

 2001—Won her second consecutive NCAA singles championship as a sophomore at Stanford University.

 2001—Turned professional after her sophomore year and reached three ITF Circuit semifinals.

 2002—Won two ITF tournaments, was the runner-up in two ITF tournaments, reached her first-ever WTA Tour quarterfinals in New Haven, U.S. and Luxembourg (beating Arantxa Sánchez Vicario in the first round), won three singles matches at Wimbledon (including a defeat of Mary Pierce), reached the third round at the tournament in Montreal, and made her top 100 and top 50 debuts.

 2007—Defeated former world No. 1, Martina Hingis, in the third round at Wimbledon to match her career best showing there.
-Defeated 2013 Wimbledon Champion Marion Bartoli indoors at Memphis.
+Defeated 2013 Wimbledon champion Marion Bartoli indoors at Memphis.

-2008—Won the Midland, Michigan, U.S. ITF tournament.
+2008—Won the ITF tournament in Midland, Michigan.